opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/rds.rst

   Figure 2.
 Set output for RDS

 The deployment will output the private IP of RDS.
-Alternatively, you can get the IP via the Open Telekom Cloud console.
+Alternatively, you can get the IP via the T-Cloud Public console.

 2.4.
 How to create MySQL database and user
 ------------------------------------------